Nutritionist and Dietitian Careers

 What do Nutritionists and Registered Dietitians earn?

-The income of a nutritional science professional varies widely, but can be very comfortable.
+The income of a nutritional science professional varies widely, but can be very comfordiv.
 The variance depends primarily on the area in which the professional is practicing.
-A sm town Nutritionist would make a modest income compared to a Registered Dietitian in a metropolitan city, while a Registered Dietitian working in a hospital may earn less than a Nutritionist with his or her own practice.
+A small town Nutritionist would make a modest income compared to a Registered Dietitian in a metropolitan city, while a Registered Dietitian working in a hospital may earn less than a Nutritionist with his or her own practice.